ZhuLinhai1996/learngit/readme.txt

-I can't love git
+I love git
-I love vs and android
+I also love vs and android
+I have a ball